ted-miller92/wsrp/documentation/vulnerabilities/brute_force.md

 Ensure that your local server is running and accessible on the given port (e.g., localhost:5000).
 Test edge cases, such as sending empty or malformed data to see how your app handles errors.
 You can test rate-limiting by attempting to hit the secure login endpoint multiple times in quick succession from the same IP.

+---

+### Why This Is Dangerous

+Brute force vulnerabilities can be particularly dangerous because:
+- Attackers can systematically discover valid user credentials
+- Modern computing power makes it feasible to try thousands of combinations quickly
+- Once credentials are discovered, attackers gain legitimate access to accounts
+- Automated tools can run 24/7 until successful
+- Common password patterns make some accounts especially vulnerable

+The impacts can include:
+- Unauthorized access to user accounts
+- Theft of sensitive information
+- Financial losses
+- Identity theft
+- Compromise of entire systems through admin account access
+- Reputation damage to the organization
+- Mask other malicious activities

+The secure version of any login system should implement:
+- Rate limiting
+- Account lockouts
+- Strong password requirements
+- Multi-factor authentication where possible
+- Logging and monitoring of failed attempts